Upload Eclipse to Current Repo on Github

 The post-obit exercise explains how to employ the Eclipse IDE to perform Git operations.
 To ensure that you lot have a Git repository, you lot first create a new local Git repository via the Eclipse IDE.

-It is good practise to place your Git repositories outside the Eclipse workspace.
+The Eclipse workspace and Git repositories It is good practise to place your Git repositories outside the Eclipse workspace.
 This separates your Git repository from any additional meta-information which Eclipse might create.
-By default, Eclipse Git uses the git binder in the users home directory to clone new repositories.
+By default, Eclipse Git uses the git binder in the users home directory to clone new repositories. |

 4.1.
 Create a new Git repository via Eclipse